ansys/pyacp/version/dev/_sources/user_guide/howto/file_management.rst.txt

 Getting output files
 ~~~~~~~~~~~~~~~~~~~~

-To get the ``.acph5`` file, you first need to store it on the server.
-This is done
+To get the ACPH5 file, it must be stored on the server.
+You can
-using the :meth:`.save` method of the model:
+manually do that using the model's :meth:`.save` method:

 .. doctest::

     >>> model.save("output_file.acph5")

-This file can then be downloaded using the :meth:`.download_file` method of the ACP
+Then, you can download the file using the :meth:`.download_file` method of the ACP
 instance:

 .. doctest::